Performance Optimization Guide

 Optimizations

-• Increase scan intervals (<PLUGIN>_RUN_SCHD) on busy networks or low-end hardware.
+<PLUGIN>_RUN_SCHD) on busy networks or low-end hardware. - Increase timeouts (

-For example, the ICMP plugin allows you to specify a regular expression to scan only IPs that match a specific pattern.
+For example, the ICMP plugin allows scanning only IPs that match a specific regular expression.

 Storing Temporary Files in Memory